Spu7Nix/spwn_docs/triggerlanguage/5counter.md

 # The `counter` Type

 `counter` is a type from the _standard library_, and is a wrapper around the item ID system in Geometry Dash.
 In practice, it works as a replacement for numbers.
-Since mutable variables are very limited in SPWN, this proves quite useful when you need to keep track of numbers throughout your program.
+Since mutable variables are very limited in SPWN, this proves quite useful when you need to keep track of numbers in your level's runtime.

 > **Note:** The `counter` type is written entirely in SPWN, with no cheaty help from the compiler whatsoever.
 If you want to look at the source code for the `counter` type, you can find it in the `counter.spwn` file in _standard library_.

 # Creating a `counter`

 The easiest way to create a counter is to use the `counter` macro.
-You can create it out of a number, a boolean or an item ID.
+You can create it out of a number, a boolean, or an item ID.

 ```spwn
 counterFromNumber = counter(100)